Ascension of the Watchers: Career

-In October 2005, they headlined The Surfacing Tour with Bechdel's other band, False Icons, and Still Life Decay, a New York City industrial metal band that Burton has recorded with.
+In October 2005, they headlined The Surfacing Tour with Bechdel's other band, False Icons, and Still Life Decay, a New York City industrial metal band which Burton has recorded with.
 A full-length album and some "special shows" were in the planning stages for 2007, according to an announcement Burton made on the official Ascension of the Watchers website in October 2006.
 In July 2018, Burton announced Ascension of the Watchers would be recording their second studio album titled Apocrypha, originally named Stormcrow.
-The band also announced the addition of Welsh solo artist Jayce Lewis whom also produced and mixed the new album at his studio in Wales.
+The band also announced the addition of Welsh solo artist Jayce Lewis who also produced and mixed the new album at his studio in Wales.

 2005: Iconoclast

-Following the departure of Burton C. Bell from metal band Fear Factory due to internal disputes, Bell announced the release of his debut EP/mini album Iconoclast in June 2005 with long time friend John Bechdel originally released as 12" vinyl, the EP was written and recorded at Bechdel's home in rural Pennsylvania.
+Following the departure of Burton C. Bell from metal band Fear Factory due to internal disputes, Bell announced the release of his debut EP/mini album Iconoclast in June 2005 with long time friend John Bechdel originally released as a 12" vinyl, the EP was written and recorded at Bechdel's home in rural Pennsylvania.